Nourhasann/Image_Segmentationn/README.md

 once, then runs all the math (image preprocessing, detection, and mask generation) using WebAssembly, entirely on the visitor's own device.

-## Notes

-- First-time load takes a few seconds while the ~13 MB model downloads;
-  after that, the browser caches it.
-- Speed depends on the visitor's device.
-It's smooth on most modern laptops and phones; very old/low-power devices may take a bit longer per image.
-- Everything runs client-side — no image is ever sent anywhere, and there's no usage limit, no paid tier, and no server to keep alive.
-- If you'd like a bigger/more accurate model (slower) or a smaller/faster one swapped in, that's a one-line change in `app.js` plus re-exporting that model size — let me know if you want that done.